Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic Cycles

-The co-cycle condition $\sum \div(f_i)=0$ ensures that $\sum \overline{\div(f_i)}=0$ so the image of $\partial$ is supported on `vertical' fibres $X_s$ since the horizontal components of the divisor cancel out.
-We call this the `non-Archimedean' regulator as in the case when $S$ is $Spec(\OO_K)$, where $\OO_K$ is the ring of integers of a number field, this is boundary map to the fibres over finite primes.
+We call $\partial_s$ the `non-Archimedean' regulator as in the case when $S$ is $Spec(\OO_K)$, where $\OO_K$ is the ring of integers of a number field, this is boundary map to the fibres over a finite prime.
+In fact the Archimedean regulator can be viewed as the `boundary map to the fibre at $\infty$' in the sense of Manin \cite{mani}.